Stupid Simple System

 Monthly revenue from website: $3,200 - $4,000

-That's 8-10x return on your monthly investment.
+That's 8-10x back on your monthly investment.
+Not bad for something that works while you sleep.

-What affects your ROI?
+What moves the needle on your ROI?

 1